 - eco* - contains words which start with "eco" for example, economy, ecology

-- john -snow - contains "john", but not "snow"
+- john -doe - contains "john" but not "doe"

 - design -("team player") - contains design, but does not contain the "team player" phrase

-Note 3.
+Note 2.
 Do not use @ in searches without quotes around it, for instance, "firstname.lastname@example.org".

-In the search widget, you can narrow down the full-text search to specific kinds of data such as attached documents, internal or external notes, messages, and other application data.
+In the Search widget, you can narrow down the full-text search to specific kinds of data, such as: attached documents, internal or external notes, messages, and other application data.

-Other Basic search widgets can help to narrow the search down to specific positions, applicant statuses, and whether the applicant has joined Talent Community.
+Other Search widgets can help to narrow the search down to specific positions, applicant statuses, and whether the applicant has joined Talent Community.